 The Enzyme Linked Immunosorbent Assay (ELISA) is one of the most sensitive immunoassays available.
 The typical detection range for an ELISA is 0.1 to 1 fmole or 0.01 ng to 0.1 ng.
 It is a plate-based assay technique designed for detecting and quantifying peptides, proteins, antibodies, and hormones.

 In an ELISA, an antigen must be immobilized to a solid surface and then complexed with an antibody that is linked to an enzyme.
 Detection is accomplished by assessing the conjugated enzyme activity via incubation with a substrate to produce a measurable product.
 The most crucial element of the detection strategy is a highly specific antibody-antigen interaction.

-In this article we will discuss ELISA principle, procedure, types, and applications.Try ELISA Principle at Praxilabs Virtual Labs
+In this article we will discuss ELISA principle, procedure, types, and applications.Try ELISA Principle at our Virtual biology lab!

 Table of Contents

 You may have wondered what does ELISA stand for?

 ELISA stands for enzyme-linked immunoassay.
 It is a commonly used laboratory test to detect antibodies in the blood.
 An antibody is a protein produced by the body’s immune system when it detects harmful substances, called antigens.
 ELISA is an effective and widely used technique in microbiology and virology—in particular, for investigating infectious pathogens.

 What is the principle of enzyme linked immunosorbent assay?

 ELISA is an abbreviation for “Enzyme Linked Immunosorbent Assay” and it is a common laboratory technique.
 To get the task of measuring the analyte’s (antibodies or antigens most likely) concentration in solutions done, we use the ELISA technique.
 As an indicator to the amount of analytes exist in the original sample, a colored end product is the final result of the ELISA steps.